hamedsabri/usd-hydra-tutorials/README.md

 } // namespace HVW_NS
 ```
 At initialization time, the engine creates an Hgi instance using the OpenGL backend.
-Hgi (Hydra Graphics Interface) is the abstraction layer that allows Hydra to talk to the GPU.

 ```cpp
 ViewportEngine::ViewportEngine()